gbmhunter/AltiumScriptCentral/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v6.0.0.0 2013/08/20 Date checker script for PCB added.
+v6.1.0.0 2013/08/20 Renamed CheckDate.vbs to CheckNameVerisonDate.vbs.
+Made script now check for version number also (in the format v2.3). v6.0.0.0 2013/08/20 Date checker script for PCB added.
 Uses regex built into VBScript. v5.1.0.0 2013/08/20 Added config file, and added a few variables to it.
 Fixed tented via bug using manual/auto parameter, now uses expansion value.
 Will not work if expansion overridden manually. v5.0.0.0 2013/08/20 Added check for number of tented vias.
 If ratio of tented vias is not greater than 0.9, script assumes you have forgotten to tent them.
 Added relevant info to README.
 Changed .pas extensions in README to .vbs, and added missing ones.